plablo/NetEase_music_translator/README.md

-# NetEase_music_translator
+# NetEase Music Cloud Translator
-NetEase Cloud Music userscript mod for translate the webpage from chinese to another language using Google Translator
+NetEase Cloud Music userscript mod for translate the webpage from chinese to another language using Google Translator.

+Add this script and go to http://music.163.com